PyChina/weekly/content/Issue/issue-361.md

 - [Python 中的线程介绍](https://pycoders.com/link/1311/web)
     + REAL PYTHON

-In this intermediate-level tutorial, you’ll learn how to use threading in your Python programs.
-You’ll see how to create threads, how to coordinate and synchronize them, and how to handle common problems that arise in threading.
+In this intermediate-level tutorial, you'll learn how to use threading in your Python programs.
+You'll see how to create threads, how to coordinate and synchronize them, and how to handle common problems that arise in threading.

 (`是也乎:`